georgemitenkov/GSoC-2020/README.md

 8. **Other operations conversions**

-   These patches include conversion for operations that do not fall into any category (like `spv.constant` or `spv.Undef` for example).
+   These patches include conversion for operations that do not fall into other categoris (like `spv.constant` or `spv.Undef` for example).

    Patches: